I’ve been served with a non-molestation order, what can I do?

 - boyfriend, girlfriend, partner or a person you’re in or have been in a relationship with for more than 6 months

-- Applicant: there’s no fee when you apply for the court order, but you may need to pay for any legal advice.
-You may be eligible for legal aid – check here.
+- If you are the person applying for a non-molestation order, there is no fee for the application.
+You may need to pay for any legal advice.
+You can check if you are eligible for legal aid here.

-- Respondent: you will need to pay for any legal advice – there is no legal aid.
-SKB Law offer a free 15 minute consultation to find out your options as well as affordable legal fees (fixed fee and hourly rates with payment plans).
+- If you are served with a non-molestation order (the respondent)), you will need to pay for any legal advice – there is no legal aid.
+Call our team to find out your options and estimated costs.
+This is not a legal advice call.
+We offer affordable legal fees (fixed fee and hourly rates with payment plans – we do not offer legal aid).

 What Happens If You Breach A Non-Molestation Order?